 Outgoing president Terry Dunbar talks to the audience.
 Foreground: Jack Jekowski, Ken Whiton.
 Far rear: Patty Finely, Jeanette Dunbar.

-Patty Finely, incoming president, addresses the attendees.
+Patty Finley, incoming president, addresses the attendees.
 Terry Dunbar at right.

-Patty Finely addresses the audience.
+Patty Finley addresses the audience.
 Far left: Kurt Steinhaus.

 Kim Johnson reads an award which was presented to Dave Thomas.